Electromagnetic momentum and the energy-momentum tensor in a linear medium with magnetic and dielectric properties: The Total Energy and the Total Momentum

 Given the arbitrariness of the field momentum and the model dependence of the material momentum that go into a construction of the total momentum, the only convincing way to determine the total momentum is by the application of conservation principles.
 Then conservation of the total energy is all that is needed to prove that the total momentum \cite{BIGord,BICB,BICB2,BISPIE}

 is conserved in our closed system.
 In the limit of slowly varying plane waves, we have the conserved vector quantity

 that is equal to the conserved total energy, Eq.~(\ref{EQr2.14}), divided by a constant factor of $c$ and multiplied by a unit vector ${\bf e}_{\bf k}$.
 In addition to being conserved, the total momentum, Eq.~(\ref{EQr2.17}), is unique.
 There can be no other non-trivial conserved macroscopic momentum in terms of the vector product of electric and magnetic fields in our model system because these would contain different combinations of the material properties.
 The momentum formula, Eq.~(\ref{EQr2.17}), was originally derived for a dielectric in 1973 by Gordon \cite{BIGord} who combined the Abraham momentum for the field with a material momentum that was obtained from integrating the Lorentz force on the microscopic constituents of matter.
-At the time, Gordon's momentum was unremarkable among a large group of momentum formulas that had been derived by various methods.
-In fact, Gordon viewed it as a portion of the Minkowski momentum, along with a pseudomomentum.
-What is extraordinary about the Gordon momentum is that it is uniquely conserved in a thermodynamically closed continuum electrodynamic system containing a stationary simple linear medium.
+Although, Gordon's derivation is incorrect and incomplete \cite{BImicro}, conservation of the total momentum is definitive and the Gordon momentum is uniquely conserved in a thermodynamically closed continuum electrodynamic system containing a stationary simple linear medium.
+The Gordon momentum is actually composed of the momentum of the electric, magnetic, and polarization fields \cite{BImicro}.
+We can associate the polarization field with the material, but apart from a semantic artifice, the momentum, like the energy, is entirely electromagnetic in nature.